 This ladies-only, beginner-friendly bike ride happens on select Monday nights.
-Check the Facebook group page for scheduled rides.
+Check Facebook page for scheduled rides.

 Blanton Museum of Art

-See the most comprehensive collection of art in Central Texas, or check out special events, like happy hour or yoga in the galleries.
+See the most comprehensive collection of art in Central Texas, or check out special events, like community conversations and film screenings.

 Blue Starlite Mini Urban Drive-In

-With a focus on childhood favorites, classics, and indie and arthouse films, this theatre has space for cars, bikes, and pedestrians.
+With a focus on childhood favorites, classics, indies, and arthouse films, this theatre has space for cars and pedestrians.

 Boggy Creek Farm